hemmrich/CV_typst/template/template.typ

 /// Add the title of a section.
 ///
-/// NOTE: If the language is non-Latin, the title highlight will not be sliced.
-///
 /// - title (str): The title of the section.
 /// - highlighted (bool): Whether the first n letters will be highlighted in accent color.
 /// - letters (int): The number of first letters of the title to highlight.